xgi-org/xgi/docs/source/index.rst

 ===========
 We acknowledge the importance of good software to support research, and we note that research becomes more valuable when it is communicated effectively.
-To demonstrate the value of XGI, we ask that you cite XGI in your work.
+To demonstrate the value of XGI, we ask that you cite the XGI `paper <https://doi.org/10.21105/joss.05162>`_ in your work.
 You can cite XGI either by going to our repository page `repository page <https://github.com/xgi-org/xgi>`_ and clicking the "cite this repository" button on the right sidebar (which will generate